15 Types Of Door Locks (Ultimate Buying Guide)

 A smart door lock is another type of keyless door lock that includes the use of a smartphone.
 This is even more convenient and is even common to some Air BnBs and vacation homes wherein the owners would sometimes allow guests to come in even in their absence.

 How they work is that the owner can usually grant access to a third party or an outsider by giving them a virtual key.
 This is usually sent out over SMS or via email.
+Once the key has been received, the recipient will be able to encode that into the door lock within the ownerโs specified timeframe.

 Child-Proof Locks

-Technically speaking, any type of lock that can be higher than the actual door handle or knob can be considered child proof for as long as it’s installed high enough, far from the reach of small children.
+Technically speaking, any type of lock that can be higher than the actual door handle or knob can be considered child proof for as long as itโs installed high enough, far from the reach of small children.

-This will require a bit more dexterity and difficulty that only adults can deliver, barring small children from being able to lock or unlock a door when they’re not supposed to.
+This will require a bit more dexterity and difficulty that only adults can deliver, barring small children from being able to lock or unlock a door when theyโre not supposed to.

 Multi-Point Locks

 A multi-point door lock is a type of lock that locks at different points in the door, as the name suggests.
 The typical configuration is top, middle, and bottom.
+Itโs basically a combination of 3 deadbolt locks that are all interconnected in one locking mechanism.
+Theyโre mainly used on composite and uPVC doors.

-They’re more expensive compared to a typical deadbolt lock but they do provide added security.
-They’re also recommended for bigger doors because since they cover a bigger area compared to just one lock, they can prevent the door from warping.
+Theyโre more expensive compared to a typical deadbolt lock but they do provide added security.
+Theyโre also recommended for bigger doors because since they cover a bigger area compared to just one lock, they can prevent the door from warping.

 For most homeowners, they are definitely worth the additional expense.
 That’s because, among the various types of door locks, this one provides an extra layer of security.